-As a versatile musician, Erik K. Gustafson has remained active in the greater Boston area.
-Currently serving as Composer-in-Residence for Old South Church in Boston, Erik has also had numerous performances as pianist and choral singer.
-Principally known as an accomplished composer, Erik has had several commissions and requests for new music.
-Both within the sacred and secular realms, these requests for new music have also involved jazz as well as classical and even cross-over pieces.
+As a versatile musician, Erik K. Gustafson (born 1972) has remained active in the greater Boston area.
+Currently serving as Composer-in-Residence for Old South Church in Boston, Erik has also enjoyed numerous performances as pianist and choral singer.
+Known principally as an “accomplished” composer, Erik has had several commissions and requests for new music.
+Both within the sacred and secular realms, these requests for new music have involved jazz as well as classical and even cross-over pieces.
 In general, Erik’s music has ranged from solo piano and organ pieces to art songs and hymns to choral pieces with brass and larger ensemble accompaniment.

 For several years, Erik’s music has been featured in a variety of events and observances.
 These occasions have included the 200th anniversary of City Mission Boston in 2016, the national convention of the American Guild of Organists in Boston in 2014, and the one-year and five-year anniversaries of the Boston Marathon bombings in 2014 and in 2018, respectively.
-Having world-wide appeal, Erik’s music has had concert performances in Germany and in Denmark.
+Having world-wide appeal, Erik’s music has had concert performances in Germany and Denmark.
 Also, Erik’s music has had an international audience with an original YouTube channel and with appearances on professional recordings, including Sam Ou’s and Harry Huff’s CD: With String and Pipe (2012).
-Locally, Erik’s music has had renditions by established performers and ensembles.
+More locally, Erik’s music has had renditions by established performers and ensembles.
 Vocal artists, such as Adriana Repetto, Alecia Batson, and Rob Woodin, and instrumentalists including Willie Sordillo and Sam Ou have performed his music.
 In addition, renowned choral ensemble, Musica Sacra (Mary Beekman, Director), has included Erik’s music in concert.